 10. Micron Technology, Inc.

-Micron Technology is a global leader in memory and storage solutions, providing high-performance DRAM, NAND flash, and NOR flash memory for automotive applications.
+Micron Technology is a leading provider of memory and storage solutions, including high-performance DRAM, NAND flash, and NOR flash memory for automotive applications.
 Its automotive-grade memory products support real-time data processing in ADAS, infotainment, and autonomous driving systems, ensuring reliability and efficiency.

 Future of the Automotive Semiconductor Market